dneuterman/youtube-spam-detection-model/README.md

     ```
     flask run
     ```
     The default url and port for the running server is [http://127.0.0.1:5000](http://127.0.0.1:5000).
 You can now access the application at this url.
-To close the sever, type **CTRL+C** in the terminal and follow the prompt to terminate the program.
+To close the server, type **CTRL+C** in the terminal and follow the prompt to terminate the program.

 ### Creating a distribution file
 1. After cloning the repository to your destination folder, run the following command in your terminal in the destination folder directory: